-A few things to think about in order to keep everything super tight the entire time:
+A few things to think about in order to keep everything super tight during the overhead press:

 - When you grip the bar, squeeze the bar as if you are trying to make it bend upwards.
 When you do this, you will engage your lats.

 - At the same time as you are squeezing the bar, squeeze your elbows in as if you are trying to keep the insides of your biceps touching your chest at all times.

 - Right before you lift, take a deep breath in, and hold the air in your stomach.
 Brace your abs, squeeze your glutes, and then start pressing up.
 Let the air out at the top of the lift.

 Want to know HOW to mix overhead presses into your workouts?
 Not sure what you should be doing every day you walk into the gym?

 That’s okay!
 You seem like a nice person and a perfect fit for our coaching program🙂

 As you can see, the basic premise of the press is pretty simple – push the bar overhead in a straight line.
 However, it’s actually an extremely difficult lift and a hard lift to master.
 Here are a few of the most common faults that we see:

 1) Bar path isn’t straight: